CS5004-khoury-lionelle/GuiPractice/instructions/README.md

 ## Instructions

-You will need to take a previous assignment and convert it into the MVC design pattern.
+You will need to take a previous assignment (03, 05, or 07) and convert it into the MVC design pattern.
 Additionally, you will need to add a GUI to the program, which means this assignment is a culmination of everything you learned up until this point.

 Suggested Parts:
 1. Copy your code from the previous assignment into this repository.